Build Agent Advocates, Not Platform Agents: Our Proposal: Agent Advocates

-\textbf{Increased user autonomy.} Platforms today can unilaterally shape how users interact, and extract as much value from that interaction as users will tolerate \citep{WuAgeExtraction}, while subjecting them to often dubious and sometimes clearly illegitimate governance.
+\textbf{Increased user autonomy.} Platforms today can unilaterally shape how users interact and extract as much value from that interaction as users will tolerate~\citep{WuAgeExtraction}, while subjecting them to often dubious and sometimes clearly illegitimate governance.
 Users endure this unfair bargain because they have no reasonable alternative, and because for all their predations, platforms do offer significant value.
-Because of this, and because platforms' rules are, for most users, neither onerous to follow nor likely to result in highly costly penalties, most do not currently experience their quasi-forced subjection to platform governance as an acute kind of unfreedom.
-However, the growing role of platforms in users' lives, and the prospect that platform agents might become a pervasive intermediary overseeing \textit{all} of our digital actions and interactions, suggests that this is likely to change.
-Agent advocates are a bottom-up response that work not only to extend users' agency by acting as a representative in their interests, but to actively combat platform power.
+Because of this, and because platforms' rules are, for most users, neither onerous to follow nor likely to result in highly costly penalties, most do not experience their quasi-forced subjection to platform governance as an acute kind of unfreedom.
+However, platforms' growing role in users' lives, and the prospect that platform agents might become a pervasive intermediary to \textit{all} of our digital actions and interactions, suggests that this will change.
+Agent advocates are a bottom-up response that work not only to extend users' agency by acting as their representative, but to actively combat platform power.
 Two parties who can only interact through a self-interested go-between, and who depend on that interaction to some non-trivial degree, are subject to the arbitrary power of that go-between.
 Two parties who can instead interact through fiduciary AI representatives are not subject to the same arbitrary power.
-They are to that extent more free.